hermya/leet_code/medium/380/README.md

 <p style="color:#007;">
 <b>Explanation</b><br>
 RandomizedSet randomizedSet = new RandomizedSet();<br>
 randomizedSet.insert(1); // Inserts 1 to the set.
-Returns true as 1 was inserted successfully<br>.
+Returns true as 1 was inserted successfully.<br>
 randomizedSet.remove(2); // Returns false as 2 does not exist in the set.<br>
 randomizedSet.insert(2); // Inserts 2 to the set, returns true.
 Set now contains [1,2].<br>
 randomizedSet.getRandom(); // getRandom() should return either 1 or 2 randomly.<br>